 - Marketing and Promotion centralized promotion system, agritourism marketing website, better inclusion and integration of agritourism on the N.J.
-Division of Travel and Tourism marketing materials; stronger links between farmers and WIC, Senior and school lunch nutritional programs; and assisting counties with funding for agritourism promotion. - Liability Protection and Insurance develop a New Jersey Agritourism Limited Liability act modeled after laws in Virginia and North Carolina, and explore ways to reduce cost of liability insurance;
+Division of Travel and Tourism marketing materials; stronger links between farmers and WIC, Senior and school lunch nutritional programs; and assisting counties with funding for agritourism promotion. - Liability Protection and Insurance develop a New Jersey Agritourism Limited Liability act modeled after laws in Virginia and North Carolina, and explore ways to reduce cost of liability insurance; - Establish a state level Agritourism Industry Development program with a capacity to support regional agritourism initiatives and assist operators with marketing and promotion;

-- Establish a state level Agritourism Industry Development program with a capacity to support regional agritourism initiatives and assist operators with marketing and promotion; - Regulatory Guidance for Operators include proactive communication about relevant regulations, and education about requirements and protections under the Right to Farm Act; address impediments to signage; - Municipal Outreach educate municipalities about building agricultural retention elements and regulations supportive of agritourism into their master plans and ordinances; Training and Information Workshops for Farmers - include hospitality training, marketing strategies and other, issue specific workshops such as liability, grant, traffic, signage; offer a forum for farmers getting into agritourism to interact with those who already are involved; - Role of CADB examine preservation policies to identify and address any restraints to agritourism development; provide outreach to operators and municipal officials; develop model long-term leases for farmers renting preserved farmland; host open houses and tours at agritourism operations such as those offered by the Somerset CADB and County Board of Agriculture; - Resources "how-to" website; innovation fund providing grants or low interest loans; technical assistance for farmers in identifying and obtaining grant funding; and - School Tours identify and compile farm-related curriculum for different grade levels (as an example of what can be done, see www.farminstitute.org/.
+- Regulatory Guidance for Operators include proactive communication about relevant regulations, and education about requirements and protections under the Right to Farm Act; address impediments to signage; - Municipal Outreach educate municipalities about building agricultural retention elements and regulations supportive of agritourism into their master plans and ordinances; Training and Information Workshops for Farmers - include hospitality training, marketing strategies and other, issue specific workshops such as liability, grant, traffic, signage; offer a forum for farmers getting into agritourism to interact with those who already are involved; - Role of CADB examine preservation policies to identify and address any restraints to agritourism development; provide outreach to operators and municipal officials; develop model long-term leases for farmers renting preserved farmland; host open houses and tours at agritourism operations such as those offered by the Somerset CADB and County Board of Agriculture; - Resources "how-to" website; innovation fund providing grants or low interest loans; technical assistance for farmers in identifying and obtaining grant funding; and - School Tours identify and compile farm-related curriculum for different grade levels (as an example of what can be done, see www.farminstitute.org/.
 (The Farm Institute on Martha's Vineyard's website); provide opportunities for farmers to participate in school programs; and develop "fast facts" to educate farm visitors.
-The study concludes that farmers have, over the years, adopted a range of agritourism activities; that agritourism is financially beneficial to both the farmer and the economy; and, farmers need specific assistance and resources in order to be successful at integrating agritourism activities establishments; and,
+The study concludes that farmers have, over the years, adopted a range of agritourism activities; that agritourism is financially beneficial to both the farmer and the economy; and, farmers need specific assistance and resources in order to be successful at integrating agritourism activities and for farmer visits to schools, maintaining a list of available farmers, and acting as a clearinghouse or coordinating link between schools and farmers.